Esri/TRIRIGA-Indoors-FME-ETL/README.md

 ## Requirements

+### The Workbench Templates

+There are a couple FME workbench templates you'll need to download from the [FME Hub](https://hub.safe.com/) shown below.
+We'll be converting these workbench templates into workbenches later on.

+1. Create TRIRIGA To Indoors Field Mapping Template
+    - Called "???" in FME Hub
+2. Import TRIRIGA To Indoors
+    - Called "TRIRIGAtoArcGISIndoors" in FME Hub

 ### TRIRIGA to Indoors Spatial ETL Tools and Resources

-The tool can be downloaded from the FME Hub [here](https://hub.safe.com/publishers/safe-lab/templates/tririgatoarcgisindoors).

-The resources used with the tool are provided in a zip file that includes the following artifacts:
+This is a zip file including:

 1. Indoors Geodatabase Template (extended Indoors for TRIRIGA) (indoors-extended.gdb)
 2. Indoors Geodatabase Template (default) (indoors-default.gdb)
-3. TRIRIGA To Indoors Field Mapping Template (populated with extended Indoors for TRIRIGA)
+3. TRIRIGA To Indoors Field Mapping Template, populated with extended Indoors fields for TRIRIGA (FieldMapping-extended.xlsx)
+4. TRIRIGA To Indoors Field Mapping Template, populated with default Indoors fields (FieldMapping-default.xlsx)
-4. CAD Layer Mapping Template (default/blank)
+5. CAD Layer Mapping Template (default/blank)
-5. Transformation definition file for CSMAP (***WGS_1984\_(ITRF08)\_To_NAD_1983_2011.fme***).
+6. Transformation definition file for CSMAP (***WGS_1984\_(ITRF08)\_To_NAD_1983_2011.fme***).
 This is required for users that have data in NAD83(2011).
+    - Copy this to your Documents\FME\CoordinateSystems folder and restart ArcGIS (and Interop, if open).

 ### IBM TRIRIGA